Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/live/readme.md

 # Video Indexer Live Enabled Arc Extension
 # Private Preview Only!

-## About

-Video Indexer supports two modes: **Media Files Enabled** and **Live Enabled** solution.
-The Live Enabled solution is an Azure Arc Extension Enabled Service aimed at running live Video Analysis on Edge Devices.
-The solution is designed to run on Azure Arc-enabled Kubernetes and supports many camera vendors.
-The solution assumes that one VI resource is mapped to one extension.

-The purpose of this document is to present the onboarding steps and pre-requisites required for Cluster Administrator, IT Operator, Dev Ops and Engineering teams to enable Video Indexer Live Enabled as arc extension on their current Infrastructure.

 ## Prerequisites

 If you don't already have the **Video Indexer Arc Extension**, please follow [Video Indexer Arc Extension](https://github.com/Azure-Samples/azure-video-indexer-samples/tree/master/VideoIndexerEnabledByArc/aks#video-indexer-arc-extension).